Gaza, Syria and Iran on agenda as Netanyahu flies to Florida to meet Trump

 Netanyahu is expected to notify Trump that Israel is determined to continue holding the territory it seized after the fall of the Bashar al-Assad regime, and will continue to act to stop aggression directed at the Druze in the Syrian Golan Heights region.

 Also expected to be on the agenda is a discussion of the situation in Lebanon, where the Lebanese army has been slow to move against Hezbollah forces south of the Litani River.
-Netanyahu will likely insist on a continued IDF presence in southern Lebanon until Hezbollah has been disarmed in that area.
+Netanyahu will likely insist on a continued IDF presence in southern Lebanon until Hezbollah has been disarmed there.

-The fact that the U.S. is expected to ask for concessions that some of Netanyahu’s coalition partners will oppose has led to a belief by some Israeli analysts that Netanyahu could announce a date for elections after returning from his trip to the U.S.
+The expectation that the United States will seek concessions opposed by some of Netanyahu’s coalition partners has led some Israeli analysts to believe that Netanyahu could announce an election date after returning from his U.S. trip.

-At time of publication, there was no announcement of public events for Prime Minister Netanyahu on Tuesday.
-However, on Wednesday he is scheduled to meet with Evangelical leaders at his hotel.
-Later that day, he and his wife will participate in an event at the Shul of Bal Harbour in Miami.
-The event will be attended by members of Congress, Jewish community leaders, Miami community leaders, and students from around Miami.
+At the time of publication, no public events had been announced for Prime Minister Netanyahu on Tuesday.
+On Wednesday, however, he is scheduled to meet with Evangelical leaders at his hotel before later attending an event with his wife at the Shul of Bal Harbour in Miami.
+The gathering is expected to include members of Congress, Jewish and local community leaders, as well as students from the Miami area.

 The All Israel News Staff is a team of journalists in Israel.